Multilingual large language models leak human stereotypes across language boundaries: Measuring Stereotype Leakage in MLLMs

-In our human study, we further verified that each group matches the property of its category.
+In our human study, we further verify that each group matches the property of its category.
 To illustrate, stereotypes of groups in the first category exhibit an average correlation score of $0.60$ across languages.
 In contrast, groups in the second and third categories demonstrate progressively lower correlation scores of $0.50$ and $0.26$, respectively.

-\subsubsection{Human stereotypes}
+\subsection{Human stereotypes}

-To collect human stereotypes, we conducted a human study on Prolific\footnote{\url{https://www.prolific.co/}} for each of the four languages with native speakers of the respective languages who lived or still live in the United States, Russia, China, and India\footnote{Approved by our institutional IRB, \#\texttt{1724519-3}.}.
-In the survey, participants were first asked to mark at least $4$ social groups that they feel they are familiar with.
-Then they were asked to rate the group-trait associations of $4$ social groups from their list of familiar groups.
-All surveys were in the respective languages translated by native speakers.
-For shared/shared and shared/non-shared groups, we collected at least $5$ participants' annotations per group per language.
-For non-shared groups with non-shared stereotypes, we collected at least $5$ annotations for the language they originate from, with no minimum limit of annotations for other languages.
-See Appendix \autoref{sec:survey} for the survey details and participant demographics.
+\textbf{Survey Design:} To collect human stereotypes, we conducted a human study on Prolific\footnote{\url{https://www.prolific.co/}} with native speakers from the United States, Russia, China, and India\footnote{Approved by our institutional IRB.}.
+Participants were selected based on their status as either current or former residents of these countries and fluency in their respective native languages.
+The survey was administered in English for the U.S. and translated by native speakers into Chinese, Hindi, and Russian for the other regions.
+In the survey, participants first selected at least four social groups with which they were familiar.
+For each group, they were asked to rate associations between 16 trait pairs and the chosen social groups.
+We ensured a minimum of five annotations per social group in each language for both commonly shared social groups and shared groups that have unique stereotypes.
+For non-shared groups with unique stereotypes in a given language, we collected annotations only in that language.
+Each participant was compensated \$2.00 for evaluating five social groups on 16 trait pairs, which took on average 10 minutes to complete.
+For more details about the survey design, see Appendix \ref{sec:design}

+\textbf{Annotation quality control:} Annotation quality verification for subjective tasks is a challenge as there is no ground truth exists.
+To ensure the maximum quality of the annotators, we implemented quality testing procedures.
+First, we selected only participants with a higher approval rate of 90\%, which we had to balance with the participants' availability.
+Then we added 3 test questions to the survey to verify their engagement and consistency.
+For more details about questions, see Appendix \ref{sec:quality}.
+A total of 286 participants completed the study, of which 151 passed the quality checks, emphasizing the importance of rigorous quality control procedures.

+\textbf{Participants demographics:} We collected demographic data on gender, age, education, and, for non-English speakers, their consumption of American social media, with participants free to skip questions.
+Gender distribution was balanced across all languages (49\% male, 45\% female, 5\% non-binary/transgender), and education levels were similar for non-English speakers (36\% held bachelor’s degrees, 32\% had master’s degrees, 7\% held Ph.
+D.s).
+English speakers had no Ph.D. holders and a higher proportion of high school graduates (35\%).
+Most participants were younger, with 42\% aged 18-30.
+Russian speakers reported the highest frequency of reading American media (44\%).
+More details on participants' demographics are available in Appendix \autoref{sec:demo}.

-\subsubsection{Model stereotypical associations}
+\subsection{Model stereotypical associations}